NEW! ‘Pandemic EBT’ Child Care program bringing extra food benefits to over 57,300 young children in Connecticut on August 13.

-The Connecticut Department of Social Services (DSS), in collaboration with the Connecticut Department of Education, today announced that $32.5 million in special food assistance benefits is scheduled to be distributed beginning Monday, November 7, 2022, by 5:00 p.m. to the families of over 65,770 schoolchildren who are enrolled in the free or reduced-price meals program and who do not receive Supplemental Nutrition Assistance Program (SNAP), Temporary Family Assistance (TFA), or Medicaid (HUSKY A) assistance from DSS.
+The Connecticut Department of Social Services (DSS), in consultation with the Connecticut Department of Education, today announced that $8.8 million in special food assistance benefits are scheduled to be distributed Sunday, August 13, 2023, to the families of 57,313 children under age 6 and who were enrolled in the Supplemental Nutrition Assistance Program (SNAP).

-- The planned one-time additional benefit is $391 per child enrolled in the free and reduced-price meals program.
+- The planned one-time additional benefit is $172.72 per child who received SNAP benefits for the entire covered period.

 P-EBT is a federal program.
-The Department of Social Services (DSS), in collaboration with the Connecticut State Department of Education (CSDE), Has operated P-EBT in response to the COVID-19 related school closures for the 2019 – 2020 and 2020 – 2021 school years and has recently begun distributions covering the 2021 – 2022 school year and subsequent summer period.
+The Department of Social Services (DSS), in collaboration with the Connecticut State Department of Education (CSDE), has operated P-EBT in response to the COVID-19 related school closures for the 2019 – 2020, 2020 – 2021, and 2021 – 2022 school years.
 P-EBT provides food supports to help families with children who were receiving free and reduced-price school meals pay for food.
+Due to the ending of the Federal Public Health Emergency, there will only be one distribution of benefits for the 2022 – 2023 SY and subsequent summer.

 Families do not need to apply for P-EBT benefits, as DSS and the Department of Education use attendance information provided by schools to determine if children are eligible for P-EBT.